jerekarp/hyte-backend/README.md

 ## Functionalities:

-- **Responsive** - The website's CSS definitions have been crafted with responsive design in mind, ensuring smooth functionality on smartphones through the use of media queries.
+- **Responsive** - The website's CSS definitions have been crafted with responsive design in mind, ensuring smooth functionality on smartphones and tablets through the use of media queries.

 - **User Arrival**: When a user arrives at the site, they have the option to either log in or create a new account by clicking the "Don't have an account?
 Create one" link.
 For security reasons, the password must be entered twice during registration.